Tcl CFFI package (v2.0b1)

 Some C functions take a parameter that is a pointer to a function that is then invoked by the called outer function, often in iterative fashion passing elements of some data set in turn.
 Wrapping such functions involves the following steps:

-Currently callbacks are only supported with the libffi backend.
-Moreover, callbacks cannot take a variable number of arguments.
+Callbacks cannot take a variable number of arguments.

 Warning: CFFI callbacks can only be used when the called function invokes them before returning.
 They are not suitable in cases where the callback is called at a later time after the function returns.
 Doing so will likely result in a crash.